objectively, with the help of crossing things out.

 Like E.B., O.B. experienced massive growth from 1950 to 1970, necessitating the building of Madison Township High School in 1961 and then Cedar Ridge High School in 1968.
 And yet, when the name of the town was changed in 1975, instead of renaming MTHS "Old Bridge High School," they renamed it "Madison Central High School."
 True, it was roughly in the town's geographic center, but it was no longer in a town named Madison.
 Regardless, it was still called "Madison" for short.

-Madison/Old Bridge would eventually build middle schools named for polio conqueror Jonas Salk and Carl Sandburg, and elementary schools named for astronauts.
-Except for Gus Grissom, the "Mercury 7" astronaut killed in the Apollo 1 fire in 1967, all of these men, including Salk and Sandburg, were still alive when the schools named for them were opened.
-(Now, only Gemini 4 and Apollo 9 astronaut James McDivitt is still alive.)
+Madison/Old Bridge would eventually build middle schools named for polio conqueror Jonas Salk and poet Carl Sandburg, and elementary schools named for astronauts.
+Except for Sandburg Gus Grissom, the "Mercury 7" astronaut killed in the Apollo 1 fire in 1967, all of these men, including Salk, were still alive when the schools named for them were opened.
+Now, only Gemini 4 and Apollo 9 astronaut James McDivitt is still alive, age 87 as I write this.

 In the early 1990s, enrollment began to go down, so the 2 high schools were reconsolidated into 1.
 Madison Central had been the Spartans, navy blue and sky blue.
 Cedar Ridge had been the Cougars, green and gold.
 In anticipation of the 1994-95 schoolyear, the incoming students -- then freshmen, sophomores and juniors at Madison Central and Cedar Ridge -- chose the mascot Knights and the colors purple and black for the new Old Bridge High School.